silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 _“Less, but better”_ is Rams’ motto.
 He invites us to think about what we’re designing, how and why.
 As everything interacts and is dependant on other things, his message couldn’t be more appropriate today.

-{% include pattern-figure.html image="/assets/images/dieter-rams-606-universal-shelving-system.jpg" caption="Vitsoe 606 Universal Shelving System, 1960, by Dieter Rams.
+{% include pattern-figure.html image="/assets/images/dieter-rams-606-universal-shelving-system.jpg" caption="Vits&oelig; 606 Universal Shelving System, 1960, by Dieter Rams.
 Image credit: Sgustok Design" width="1400" height="875" %}

 Within our throwaway society, we are rarely concerned about what happens after we discard an object.
 It’s easier to replace something than repair it, most of the times because of the way it was designed.